 The CPU block diagram is shown in Fig.2.2.1.1 with 128 cores operating at maximum of 3.GHz.
-Each core I single threaded by design with its own 64 kB L1 I-cache, 64 kB L1 D-cache, and a huge 1 MB L2 cache, delivering predictable performance 100% of the time by eliminating the noisy neighbour challenge with each core.
+Each core is single threaded with its own 64 kB L1 I-cache, 64 kB L1 D-cache, and 1 MB L2 cache, delivering predictable performance 100% of the time by eliminating the noisy neighbour challenge with each core.